undsoul/3D-Globe-With-Countries/README.md

 ### From Qlik Sense Enterprise

-1. Download the latest release ZIP file from the [releases page](https://github.com/yourusername/qlik-globe-country/releases)
+1. Download the latest release ZIP file
 2. In the Qlik Management Console (QMC), navigate to **Extensions**
 3. Click **Import** and select the downloaded ZIP file
 4. Click **Import** to complete the installation

 ### From Qlik Cloud

-1. Download the latest release ZIP file from the [releases page](https://github.com/yourusername/qlik-globe-country/releases)
+1. Download the latest release ZIP file
 2. Log in to your Qlik Cloud tenant
 3. Navigate to the **Admin Console**
 4. Select **Extensions** from the menu